Breaking News from AWS re:Invent

 • Explore.
 Opens the query in the Explore screen for further analysis.

 • Create Alert.
-Lets you create an alert directly from the custom dashboard (see Creating Alerts from Custom Dashboard Widgets ).
+Create an alert directly from the custom dashboard (see Creating Alerts from Custom Dashboard Widgets ).

 • Copy Name.
-Lets you copy the exact name of the time series for use in queries or searches.
+Lets you copy the exact time series name for use in queries or searches.

 Create Variables